rackerlabs/docs-core-infra-user-guide/cloud_interfaces/GUI/index.rst

   .. figure:: ../../screenshots/CreateTicketServersResourceLimit.png
      :scale: 80%
+     :alt: In the generated ticket,
-     :alt: Fill in the details you want to change in the generated ticket.
+         fill in the details you want to change.

+     In the generated ticket,
-         Fill in the details you want to change in the generated ticket.
+     fill in the details you want to change.

 The Cloud Control Panel may be the only interface you need to use, especially if you don't need to heavily automate the management of your